BiswarupM/BiswarupM.github.io/_teaching/Teaching.md

 ---
 layout: archive
-title: "Teaching information will be updated shortly"
+title: "Teaching"
+author_profile: true
+redirect_from:
+  - /resume

 ---

+*Information will be updated shortly*